Understanding Freedom Debt Relief Process

 Credit Counseling

-Credit counseling provides guidance on managing debt and creating a budget.
-A credit counselor can negotiate with creditors to lower interest rates or waive fees.
+Credit counselling guides managing debt and creating a budget.
+A credit counsellor can also negotiate with creditors to lower interest rates or waive fees.

 Credit counseling benefits: